AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 Baba’s wisdom serves as a guiding light for Amir’s journey later on in the story.

 ### CHAPTER FOUR
-- Never mind any of those things.
+> Never mind any of those things.
 Because history isn’t easy to overcome.
 Neither is religion.
 In the end, I was a Pashtun and he was a Hazara, I was Sunni and he was Shi’a, and nothing was ever going to change that.
 Nothing.

+This talks about the deeply ingrained social and religious divides between the story's main characters, Amir (a Pashtun & Sunni) and Hassan (a Hazara & Shi’a).
+Despite their close friendship, Amir acknowledges the barriers of ethnic and religious identities that Afghan society imposes on them.

-- It appeared that on the same night I had learned about one of writing’s objectives, irony, I would also be introduced to one of its pitfalls: the Plot Hole.
+> It appeared that on the same night I had learned about one of writing’s objectives, irony, I would also be introduced to one of its pitfalls: the Plot Hole.
 Taught by Hassan, of all people.
 Hassan who couldn’t read and had never written a single word in his entire life.
 A voice, cold and dark, suddenly whispered in my ear, What does he know, that illiterate Hazara?
 He’ll never be anything but a cook.
 How dare he criticize you?

+Amir's complex feelings of superiority, insecurity, and guilt towards Hassan is shown here.
+Despite Hassan's illiteracy, he points out a plot hole in a story Amir has written.

+Amir's immediate reaction is a defensive one, probably influenced by societal prejudices that deem Hazaras as inferior.
+This internal monologue highlights Amir's struggle with his own moral compass and societal conditioning.
+It also reflects the book's exploration of literacy and knowledge as forms of "power" - Amir is confronted by the irony that Hassan, despite his inability to read or write, can still offer valuable insights into storytelling.

 ### CHAPTER SIX